django-cms/docs/docs/index.rst

 Philosophy
 **********

-The design philosophy of django-cms is to create something complex with many simple things.
+The design philosophy of django-cms is to solve something complex with many simple things.

 The core of django-cms is designed to be simple and integrate with simple packages to create complex applications.
 For example, you may add ``djangocms-versioning`` to manage versions